Function Reference

 The first character position is 1.

-The count parameter must be longer than the substring being searched for.
+The count parameter must not be shorter than the substring being searched for.
 The count parameter (combined with the start parameter) effectively limits the search to a substring of the full string.
 The following two statements are equivalent:

 StringInStr("the string to search", "string", 0, 1, 1, 11)